 When you set up an automatic payment for your credit card, you will see a few different options.
 One will be to pay the full amount, another will be to pay a fixed amount and a third will be to pay the minimum amount.

 The minimum payment on a credit card is the least amount of money that can be paid off in each billing period.
 Anything less would lead to a penalty fee from your lender and a mark on your credit file.
 The minimum payment is calculated as a percentage of your outstanding balance, plus interest, or a flat amount, whichever is greater.
-For example, the new minimum amount for Barclaycard customers will be the highest of 1% of their balance plus interest charges or £5.
+For example, the new minimum amount for Barclaycard customers is the highest of 1% of their balance plus interest charges or £5.
 This means that someone with an outstanding balance plus interest of £400 would have a minimum payment of £5, as 1% of £400 is £4 – below the minimum amount.

 It is important to remember that while the minimum amount is the lowest payment you have to make, it is not an efficient way to pay off credit card debt.
 You will clear your balance much more quickly by paying a fixed amount.
 This is because the minimum payment decreases as your debt goes down.